01 — Foundation

 Keeping the arms out to the sides and slightly forward contributes to improved balance and allows for quicker reactions to changes in terrain or conditions.
 It's important for skiers to maintain their weight just in front of their heels, which aids in sustaining an optimal center of gravity.

-Standing too upright can diminish stability, so a lower stance is generally recommended for better support.
+Standing too upright can diminish stability — a lower stance is generally recommended for better support and enhanced confidence on the slopes.

 Regular practice of this proper athletic ski stance is linked to enhanced skiing technique and increased confidence on the slopes.
 Adhering to these principles can lead to a more effective skiing experience.